oracle/graal/docs/reference-manual/native-image/Bundles.md

 * `--verbose`
 * `--dry-run`

-The state of environment variables that are relevant for the build are captured in `input/stage/environment.json`.
+The state of environment variables that are relevant for the build are captured in _input/stage/environment.json_.
 For every `-E` argument that were seen when the bundle was created, a snapshot of its key-value pair is recorded in the file.
-The remaining files `path_canonicalizations.json` and `path_substitutions.json` contain a record of the file-path transformations that were performed by the `native-image` tool based on the input file paths as specified by the original command line arguments.
+The remaining files _path_canonicalizations.json_ and _path_substitutions.json_ contain a record of the file-path transformations that were performed by the `native-image` tool based on the input file paths as specified by the original command line arguments.

 ### output

-If a native executable is built as part of building the bundle (for example, the `--dry-run` option was not used), you also have an `output` folder in the bundle.
+If a native executable is built as part of building the bundle (for example, the `--dry-run` option was not used), you also have an _output_ directory in the bundle.
 It contains the executable that was built along with any other files that were generated as part of building.
 Most output files are located in the directory _output/default_ (the executable, its debug info, and debug sources).
-Builder output files, that would have been written to arbitrary absolute paths if the executable had not been built in the bundle mode, can be found in `output/other`.
+Builder output files, that would have been written to arbitrary absolute paths if the executable had not been built in the bundle mode, can be found in _output/other_.

-### Relative Documentation
+### Related Documentation

 * [Native Image Build Configuration](BuildConfiguration.md)
 * [Native Image Build Output](BuildOutput.md)